Master of Studies in Philosophical Theology

 (c) to present themselves for a viva voce examination unless individually dispensed by the examiners (no candidate will be failed without a viva).

-Candidates must make a written application for approval of the essay topic, to reach the Joint Standing Committee for Graduate Studies in Philosophical Theology not later than Monday of fifth week in Hilary Term.
-In cases where there is some uncertainty about the acceptability of the proposal, candidates are advised to submit their applications earlier if possible.
-All applications should be accompanied by a recommendation from the candidate’s supervisor.
-The dissertation must be uploaded to the University approved online assessment platform by the Friday of eighth week in Trinity Term of the year in which the examinations are taken.
+The dissertation must be uploaded to the University approved online assessment platform by the Friday of the eighth week of Trinity Term of the year in which the examinations are taken.
 Each submission will require the candidate to make a declaration stating that this is their own work.
 The candidate’s name should not appear on the dissertation.

 1. Philosophy of Religion

 The examination will contain questions on arguments for and against the existence of God, problems related to various supposed divine attributes and perhaps problems of religious language, on other standard issues in the philosophy of religion, and occasionally on some Christian doctrines.

 The paper will contain questions on philosophical influences on theology during the patristic period, the early medieval period, and the period 1760-1860.
 Candidates are required to show knowledge of two of the three periods and, within each of those two periods, of some of the principal relevant writings, viz. for the patristic period of works of Origen and Augustine, for the early medieval period of works of Anselm and Aquinas, and for the period 1760-1860 of works of Kant, Kierkegaard, and Schleiermacher.
 Study of texts in the original languages will not be required.
 Lectures, tutorials etc.: as for Paper 3 of the M.Phil. in Philosophical Theology.